aws-samples/shopfloor-connectivity/docs/README.md

 # OPCUA Alarm and Events types

 The OPCUA protocol adapter supports the collection of data from events and alarms.
 This can be done by adding the event name or identifier of the alarm or event type to a node channel configuration.
-The name of the event can be the name of any of the OPCUA alarms from the model at <https://reference.opcfoundation.org/Core/Part9/v105/docs/5.8>, or an OPCUA event from the model at <https://reference.opcfoundation.org/Core/Part3/v104/docs/9.1>
+The name of the event can be the name of the OPCUA alarms from the model at <https://reference.opcfoundation.org/Core/Part9/v105/docs/5.8>, or an OPCUA event from the model at <https://reference.opcfoundation.org/Core/Part3/v104/docs/9.1>

 The adapter will monitor nodes with a specified event type the adapter and add the received to the collected data for the OPCUA source, using the name for that node.
 The event data consist of a map of properties, which are based on the type of the event used for the node.
 As multiple events may be received during a read interval, the value of these event nodes is always of type array, containing one or more maps with the event data.
 The maximum number of items that can be collected is configurable.
 If more events are received the oldest event is omitted from the output.